On this page

 changesets in chronological order from oldest to most recent according to the

 server's history.
 The SDK applies the changesets in the same order.

-The following table describes the request types that a sync client can send to an App Services server:
+The following table describes the request types that a sync client can send to a Device Sync server: